Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: APPENDIX

-Due to the distortion and SOC, the on-site anisotropic term is also generated via the hopping to anions which can hop back to create spin-dependent on-site terms denoted by $\mathbf{T^{\rm eff}_{M_1 M_1}} = \mathbf{T^{\rm eff}_{M_2 M_2}}$.
-Without the octahedra distortion, the effective hopping integrals between $t_{\rm 2g}$ at M$_1$ are given by
+Due to the distortion and SOC, the single-ion anisotropic term is also generated via the hopping to anions which can hop back to create spin-dependent on-site terms denoted by $\mathbf{T^{\rm eff}_{M_1 M_1}} = \mathbf{T^{\rm eff}_{M_2 M_2}}$.
+Without the trigonal distortion, the effective hopping integrals between $t_{\rm 2g}$ at M$_1$ are given by

 Similarly, effective hopping between $t_{2g}$ and $e_g$ is found as